UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 12: Admin View (if applicable)

 **What to check:**
-- ⏳ Security section hidden when admin viewing student profile
+- 🟢 Security section hidden when admin viewing student profile

 **How to test:**
 1. (Admin only) View a student's profile from admin panel
 2. Verify "Change Password" section not visible

+**Issues Found:**
+- ✅ FIXED: Security section was visible to admins
+- Resolution: Added `window.isViewingAsAdmin` exposure in profile.js and `studentLoaded` event dispatch

 ---

 ## Test 13: Console Global Function

 **What to check:**
-- ⏳ Run `window.showChangePasswordModal()` in console → modal opens
+- 🟢Run `window.showChangePasswordModal()` in console → modal opens

 **How to test:**
 1. Open browser console